 The lower prices will be for straightforward concrete, and the higher cost will include additions like color treatment and stamping—to create textures and designs, including the look of tile grooves.

-The following table details some average costs for plain patios, according to Craftsman’s 2018 National Estimator:
+The following table details some average costs for plain patios:

 |Patio Material||Price per Square Foot Installed|

-Your contractor can create a finish on the concrete to replicate the more expensive options through adding color treatment and through a process called stamping and/or scoring.
-When designing the patio and landscaping together, consider hiring a contractor like Excel Construction in Van Nuys, CA, that is equipped to install your new patio and take care of your landscaping needs.
+Your contractor can create a finish on the concrete to replicate the more expensive options by adding color treatment and through a process called stamping and/or scoring.

 Below is a more comprehensive list of potential finish options for your concrete patio.

 This is a concrete surface finish that is broomed before it dries.
 An easy and cheap way to add a decorative edge that is slip resistant.
-Add on $0.39/sqft.
+Add on $0.40 to $1 per square foot.

 Concrete stencils can be used by your installer.
-Stenciling will cost $1–$25 more per square foot.
+Stenciling will cost $1–$10 more per square foot depending on the intricacies of the design.

 Your choice of pebbles or aggregate added to the concrete mix is what creates the range of different styles and adds to the durability.
 Will last a very long time. $0.90–$1.80/sqft extra.